SHAKOTN/SHAKOTN/README.md

 ### Hello! [■ ͜ʖ■]
-My name is Andrii, currently working as Lead Software Engineer at Holvi.
+My name is Andrii, currently working as Senior Software Engineer at Ambine.

 I live in Espoo, Finland